MPhil in Advanced Computer Science

 - Some programming experience

 It will be assumed that applicants will have some programming experience and that they have mathematics to A-Level standard.
-Applicants will need to indicate whether they are interested in pursuing the Essay Option (option A) or the Research Option (option B).
+Applicants will need to indicate in which broad areas of research they are interested.
 Please do this within the section of the GRADSAF which asks for a research topic.

-- All applicants, regardless of Option choice, will be asked to complete an in-house questionnaire once the Faculty's Graduate Education Office receives the application from the University's central Graduate Admissions Office.
+- All applicants will be asked to complete an in-house questionnaire once the Faculty's Graduate Education Office receives the application from the University's central Graduate Admissions Office.
 The questionnaire will require the submission of a brief project proposal of no more than 500 words.
 The project proposal will help the MPhil Admissions Panel to identify potential supervisors and is indicative only.
 The Faculty is under no obligation to accept a project proposed in the questionnaire for the examination of the M.Phil in Advanced Computer Science.

 - A complete application will consist of the following: